ElvisWang2010/WROFE-2025/README.md

 # Engineering Documentation

-This repository contains a set of materials to help students and their coaches to start preparing to the WRO Future Engineers competition.
+This repository documents Team Skib's building and programming process.

+### Team Members

 The WRO Future Engineers is the competition of the self-driven vehicles.
 Students of the age group from 15 till 19 need to design a model of a car, equip it with electromechanical components and program it as so it will be able to autonomously drive on the track avoiding objections.